runsascoded/s3idx/README.md

 ### S3 websites <a id="s3-websites"></a>
 `s3idx` should work from [S3 buckets configured to serve as static sites](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html), e.g. [`http://s3idx.s3-website-us-east-1.amazonaws.com/`](http://s3idx.s3-website-us-east-1.amazonaws.com/).
 However, I'm not sure there are any advantages to using it that way, as opposed to on the `s3.amazonaws.com` REST API subdomain (where your browser is happy to render it as `text/html`).

-### `S3Fetcher`
+### `Fetcher`
-See [`src/s3fetcher.tsx`](./src/s3fetcher.tsx); each `S3Fetcher` handles interfacing with a specific "directory" (bucket or "prefix") on S3, fetching pages and maintaining a cache in `localStorage`, computing various summary statistics (number of children, total size, last modified time), and firing callbacks when they change.
+See [`src/fetcher.tsx`](src/s3/fetcher.tsx); each `Fetcher` handles interfacing with a specific "directory" (bucket or "prefix") on S3, fetching pages and maintaining a cache in `localStorage`, computing various summary statistics (number of children, total size, last modified time), and firing callbacks when they change.

 It's pretty messy and imperative; lots of room for improvement.
 In particular, a [SQL.js](https://sql.js.org/#/) backend is appealing, especially for desired table-sorting/searching functionality.